 You’re getting the band back together.
 Or maybe just the family.
 You have a mental picture of the kind of place that will suit.
-A rural retreat, a slice of Old England carved from a past when folk tugged their forelocks in deference to squires, yet transported into the present with wifi and hifi and everything in between.
+A rural retreat, a slice of Old England carved from the past, yet transported into the present with Wi-Fi and Hi-Fi and everything in between.

-You need space, somewhere huge to entertain, with kids’ play area, billiard room, open roaring fires that you can feed as you sip your brandy.
-An Aga, maybe.
+You need space, somewhere huge to entertain, with kids’ play area, open roaring fires that you can feed as you sip your brandy.
+An AGA, maybe.
 Sugnall Hall in Staffordshire is that place.
 It comes with all of the above and more.
 Much more.

-Live like a squire, if only briefly.
 Stroll the perimeter of the land at dusk.
-Gather the fruits of our labour from the two-acre walled garden, provenance of many a jam, chutney, soup, tart and quiche sold in the tearoom, and source of 500 bottles a year of juice from the 50 pear trees and 150 apple trees.
+There’s also the two-acre walled garden, provenance of many a jam, chutney, soup, tart and quiche sold in the tearoom, and source of 500 bottles a year of juice from the 50 pear trees and 150 apple trees.

-Four acres of parkland, woodlands and lake sit at your disposal at Sugnall Hall.
-They’re perfect for a kids’ kickabout or a picnic in the parklands.
+Four acres of parkland, woodlands and lake spread out around Sugnall Hall.
+The outdoors is perfect for a kickabout or a picnic.
 Maybe you’ll set up the croquet on the lawn.

-You’re off to a flyer in the grand and imposing entrance hall with its oak wood panelling, ticking grandfather clock and delightful period detail.
+You’re off to a flyer in the grand entrance hall with its oak wood panelling, ticking grandfather clock and delightful period detail.
 Reception rooms are plentiful and plenty large enough to get together or be apart.
-Cosy up in front of the open fires, sink back on the sofas, tuck into the free wifi.
+Cosy up in front of the open fires and sink back on the sofas.

-Cooking and dining are a delight here on the ranges and around the dining table that seats up to 16.
-As well as the Aga, you’ll enjoy a Smeg range with two 63-litre main ovens, 36-litre grill and five-zone induction hob.
+Cooking and dining are a delight here on the ranges and around the dining table that seats up to 28.
+As well as the AGA, you’ll enjoy a Smeg range with two 63-litre main ovens, 36-litre grill and five-zone induction hob.
 But options are good if you can’t or won’t cook.